Nanjing Presidential Palace

 From early Ming Dynasty, this palace was home to royal princes.
 Then in the Qing Dynasty (1644-1911), it became the office of the General Governor of Liangjiang Area, embracing today’s Jiangsu, Shanghai, Anhui, and Jiangxi.
 In 1853, Nanjing fell to the Taiping Rebellion and the palace housed the Heavenly King.
 In 1911, Sun Yat-sen took his inauguration oath of office there as the provisional president of the Republic of China.
 After the establishment of the People’s Republic of China, Nanjing Presidential Palace continued to host official functions till the late 1990s, when it was transformed into the China Modern History Museum.

-More than 968,752 square feet (90,000 square meters), the Presidential Palace covers three exhibiting sections: the middle section, the western section, and the eastern section respectively, comprising altogether eleven halls.
+More than 90,000 square meters (968,752 square feet), the Nanjing Presidential Palace covers three exhibiting sections: the middle section, the western section, and the eastern section respectively, comprising altogether eleven halls.

 The Middle Section

 It had once been the site of an administration building and is now used to display some important historical documents and records.
 Exhibitions on different themes are often held here.